-We’re talking long-form content, such as blogs (1200 words appears to be at or near the optimal length), white papers, etc. Videos work great for audience appeal, but remember Google wants to see works.
+We’re talking long-form content, such as blogs (1200 words appear to be at or near the optimal length), white papers, etc. Videos work great for audience appeal, but remember Google wants to see works.
 A great solution is to write a transcript of your video so both visitors and Google are happy as clams.
-Moz does an excellent job with their white board Fridays.
+Moz does an excellent job with their whiteboard Fridays.

 A content marketing calendar is a great tool to ensure you post content consistently.
 You can even set up theme days easily.

 Use an excel spreadsheet or a whiteboard, you don’t need anything fancy for this SEO strategy.
 Just be consistent and keep your calendar filled with ideas and resources (images, infographics, links, video) to ensure you’re never facing a deadline with no idea what to write about.
 Keep your calendar a little flexible, however, to take advantage of hot topics and be willing to cut a post if events make it inappropriate.